uvalib/pdf-ws/README.md

 It supports the following endpoints:

 * / : returns version information
+* /healthcheck : returns a JSON object with details about the health of the service
-* /[PID] : downloads a PDF for the given PID, generating one if necessary
+* /pdf/[PID] : downloads a PDF for the given PID, generating one if necessary
-* /[PID]/status : displays the PDF generation status of the given PID (e.g. nonexistent, in progress, failed, complete)
+* /pdf/[PID]/status : displays the PDF generation status of the given PID (e.g. nonexistent, progress percentage, failed, complete)
-* /[PID]/delete : removes cached PDF (can be used to reclaim space, or to support regeneration of broken PDFs)
+* /pdf/[PID]/delete : removes cached PDF (can be used to reclaim space, or to support regeneration of broken PDFs)

 ### System Requirements